Classical Music

 Bassoon: Valeria Curti

-Recorder: Michael Form (no new admissions)
+Recorder: Michael Form (only pedagogical programmes)

 Brass

-French horn: Christian LampertChristian Holenstein (Natural horn)
+French horn: Christian LampertChristian Holenstein (natural horn)

 Trumpet: Giuliano Sommerhalder